-The Regional Transportation Plan (RTP), Unified Planning Work Program (UPWP), and Transportation Improvement Program (TIP), along with updates on other major studies or documents under development, are included on the JTC and MPO meeting agendas.
+The Long Range Transportation Plan (RTP), Unified Planning Work Program (UPWP), and Transportation Improvement Program (TIP), along with updates on other major studies or documents under development, are included on the JTC and MPO meeting agendas.
 Old Colony MPO staff presents to the MPO interim updates, draft documents for public comment release and final documents for endorsement.
 Documents are also presented to the JTC for recommendation on MPO action.

 The Old Colony Planning Council staff frequently updates a meeting calendar with proposed agendas and links to documents are available on the Old Colony Planning Council website.
-Materials can also be made available via hard copy with 24 hour notice from the Old Colony Planning Council by contacting the office at 508-583-1833.
+Meeting materials are also emailed to those on OCPC's contact list and can be sent to individuals by request not on the contact list by calling or emailing OCPC in advance of the meeting date and time.
+Materials can also be made available via hard copy with 24-hour notice from the Old Colony Planning Council by contacting the office at 508-583-1833.
+If a public meeting is to be held virtually or have a virtual component, all meeting materials will be presented via video stream and can be downloaded via the virtual meeting platform's chat or document transfer medium.

-Regional Transportation Plan (RTP)
+Long Range Transportation Plan (LRTP)

-The Regional Transportation Plan (RTP) provides goals, policies, and objectives for the transportation system over the next 20 years.
-It is the long range view of transportation based on existing system data and needs.
-Through the RTP effort, the Old Colony MPO strives to assess the existing transportation system and its federal aid component, whether transit, highway, pedestrian, or other, and, endeavors to improve the transportation system and its connections for better mobility for residents, commuters, and visitors.
-The eight goals of the 2016 RTP include: Safety and Security, System Preservation, Regional Mobility and Congestion Management, System Reliability, Economic Vitality, Environmental Sustainability, Transportation
+The Long-Range Transportation Plan (LRTP) provides goals, policies, and objectives for the transportation system over the next 20 years.
+It is the long-range view of transportation based on existing system data and needs.
+Through the LRTP effort, the Old Colony MPO strives to assess the existing transportation system and its federal aid component, whether transit, highway, pedestrian, or other, and endeavors to improve the transportation system and its connections for better mobility for residents, commuters, and visitors.
+The nine goals of the 2020 LRTP include: Safety, Infrastructure Condition (Pavement, Bridge, and Transit), Congestion Reduction, System Reliability, Freight Movement and Economic Vitality, Environmental Sustainability, Reduced Project Delivery Delay, Resiliency and Reliability of the Transportation System, and Travel and Tourism - Enhance Travel and Tourism.